 This proceeding may be held via teleconference during the COVID-19 pandemic, which can make it even more difficult to communicate your reasons for requesting a final PFA.
-It is also important to keep in mind that the defendant will most likely be present at the hearing, which can be rattling to some victims of domestic violence.
-Your lawyer can prepare you for the hearing and speak on your behalf when it is time to go to court.
+It is also important to keep in mind that the defendant will most likely be present at the hearing, which can be rattling to some victims of domestic violence. for the hearing and speak on your behalf when it is time to go to court.

 What Can a PFA Order Accomplish?